chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/mastiff.md

 aliases: ["Mastiff"]
 ---
 # Mastiff
 *Source: Monster Manual p.
-332, Tales from the Yawning Portal.
+332, Tales from the Yawning Portal, Eberron: Rising from the Last War.
 Available in the SRD and the Basic Rules.*

 Mastiffs are impressive hounds prized by humanoids for their loyalty and keen senses.
 Mastiffs can be trained as guard dogs, hunting dogs, and war dogs.
 Halflings and other Small humanoids ride them as mounts.